timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 }
 ```

-: Maintain a shard lease in controller-runtime {#lst:go-shard-lease}
+: Maintaining a shard lease in controller-runtime {#lst:go-shard-lease}

 Next, the sharded controllers need to use a label selector on watches for all sharded resources listed in the `ClusterRing` as described in [@sec:impl-clusterring].
 The shard label's value is the name of the shard, i.e., the name of the shard lease and the shard lease's `holderIdentity`.